 apply for the Chase Sapphire Preferred | Ink Bold

 The current sign-up bonus for the Sapphire Preferred is stellar and Ultimate Rewards points can be transferred into Southwest at a 1:1 ratio.
 Easy.
-I know that 40k is no 50k, but you will also get a 7% annual dividend.
+I know that 40k is no 50k, but you will also get a no longer available.
 The Sapphire Preferred is also a better daily card than the SW Rapid Rewards card, because you can earn 2x points per $1 on meals and travel and it has a 0% foreign transaction fee.
 Plus, you gain access to the other transfer partners of the Ultimate Rewards Program: United, British Airways, Hyatt, Marriott, and Priority Club.